 Read this page carefully, then visit the Join GameChanger page to fill out the registration form.

 What will happen next?

 The first time you use the app, you will be asked to set a preferred time for the app to remind you to play each day.
 When you receive a reminder, you do not have to complete the task straight away but can wait to play until a time that is convenient for you.

 We will ask a few short questions about who you are (e.g. date of birth, sex).
 You do not have to answer these questions but providing the information will help us understand how volunteer characteristics shape performance.

 GameChanger will ask you to complete daily games for a month.
 Each task will last a few minutes.
 In addition, GameChanger will ask you a few short questions about your mood, sleep and perceived variation in your thinking abilities each day.

 We will invite you to interact with GameChanger for a month annually for the next 2 years.
+However, for participants that signed up to GameChanger in late 2018 and early 2019, round 3 has been delayed until 2022 owing to COVID-19 related reasons.
 You will receive an email from GameChanger when your next period of tasks is due to start.